-The underlying purpose of the proposed Project is for the Town of Apple Valley to acquire, operate, and maintain the existing AVR System.
+The underlying purpose of the proposed Project is for the Town of Apple Valley to acquire, operate, and maintain the existing AVR System; however, as noted above, operations and maintenance activities for the system may be outsourced to a suitably qualified public agency or private contractor.
 The following objectives have been defined for the proposed Project:

-- Allow the Town to independently own and operate a water production and distribution system; - Provide for greater transparency and accountability, as well as increased customer service and reliability; - Enhance customer service and responsiveness to Apple Valley customers; - Provide greater local control over the rate setting process and rate increases; - Provide direct access to locally elected policy makers for the water operations; - Allow the Town to pursue grant funding and other types of financing for any future infrastructure needs, including grants and financing options which the CPUC does not allow private company to include in their rate base (such that private companies do not pursue advanced planning and investment for infrastructure); and - Enable the Town to use reclaimed water for public facilities without invoking potential duplication of service issues with AVR.
+- Allow the Town to independently own and operate a water production and distribution system; - Provide for greater transparency and accountability, as well as increased customer service and reliability; and - Enhance customer service and responsiveness to Apple Valley customers; and - Provide greater local control over the rate setting process and rate increases; and - Provide direct access to locally elected policy makers for the water operations; and - Allow the Town to pursue grant funding and other types of financing for any future infrastructure needs, including grants and financing options which the CPUC does not allow private company to include in their rate base (such that private companies do not pursue advanced planning and investment for infrastructure); and - Enable the Town to use reclaimed water for public facilities without invoking potential duplication of service issues with AVR.